Television in China: Digital terrestrial television

-According to the Chinese government's plans, by 2010 the existing cable television in cities above county levels in eastern and middle parts of China as well as in most of cities over county level in western parts of the country will be digitized.
-The analog signals within the country will be switched off in stages between 2015 and 2018, due to large size of the territory.
-In the meantime, the policies emphasize the continued amalgamation of the three networks of Internet, television and telecom.
+According to the Chinese government's plans, by 2010, the existing cable television in cities above the county level in the eastern and middle parts of China, as well as in most cities above the county level in the western parts of the country, will be digitized.
+The analog signals within the country will be switched off in stages between 2015 and 2018, due to the large size of the territory.
+In the meantime, the policies emphasize the continued amalgamation of the three networks of Internet, television, and telecom.

-To realize the above goals, NDRC, MII and SARFT will be responsible for organizing special projects for implementing digital television services.
-Support will be given to digital TV related enterprises' listings and more investment will be injected into them.
+To realize the above goals, NDRC, MII, and SARFT will be responsible for organizing special projects for implementing digital television services.
+Support will be given to digital TV-related enterprises' listings, and more investment will be injected into them.

-According to China's national strategy, the country aims to shift from a major television manufacturer to a digital television power during the development of digital television industry.
-The policies show that by 2010, the annual sales of China's digital television sets and related products will reach RMB250 billion and the export volume will reach US$10 billion.
-By 2015, China's digital television industry scale and technology level will rank among the top in the world and it will become one of the world's largest digital television set and key components development and production bases.
+According to China's national strategy, the country aims to shift from a major television manufacturer to a digital television power during the development of the digital television industry.
+The policies show that by 2010, the annual sales of China's digital television sets and related products will reach RMB250 billion, and the export volume will reach US$10 billion.
+By 2015, China's digital television industry scale and technology level will rank among the top in the world, and it will become one of the world's largest digital television set and key components development and production bases.
 First analog broadcasting television station officially turn off on 30 August 2020 at 23:59:59 CST (UTC+8) for all Hunan Province on Hunan Television only and all analog broadcastings officially full-time completely turn off on New Year's Eve (31 December) 2020 at 03:59:59 CST (UTC+8) for all nationwide (including Shanghai and Suzhou) so all analog broadcastings officially full-time completely turn off on 31 March 2021 at 23:59:59 CST (UTC+8) for all Shaanxi Province.
-On New Year's Eve (31 December) 2020 at 04:00:00 CST (UTC+8), the digital terrestrial television of the People's Republic of China fully turned, shifted and switched to all full high definition for all nationwide (including Shanghai and Suzhou).
-On 1 April 2021, the digital terrestrial television of the People's Republic of China fully turned, shifted and switched to all full high definition for all Shaanxi Province.
+On New Year's Eve (31 December) 2020 at 04:00:00 CST (UTC+8), the digital terrestrial television of the People's Republic of China fully turned, shifted, and switched to all full high definition for all nationwide (including Shanghai and Suzhou).
+On 1 April 2021, the digital terrestrial television of the People's Republic of China fully turned, shifted, and switched to all full high definition for all of Shaanxi Province.